-We know from empirical evidence and examples from development projects that including persons with disabilities in key sectors (e.g. health, education, and work and livelihood) from the outset can mean:
+We know from empirical evidence and examples from development projects that including people with disabilities in key sectors (e.g. health, education, and work and livelihood) from the outset can mean:

-CBM has undertaken an enquiry looking at the different ways self-help groups are functioning (a sample from amongst partners in Asia and Africa) and what factors need to be in place to ensure they function well, are inclusive and sustainable.
+CBM has undertaken an enquiry looking at the different ways Self-Help Groups (SHGs) are functioning (a sample from amongst partners in Asia and Africa) and what factors need to be in place to ensure they function well, are inclusive and sustainable.
 While the findings are not comprehensive and there is not one model for success, the learning from community development practitioners provide useful tips grounded in practitioner experience: